mgallegoa/telescope-media-files.nvim/README.md

 ```

-## Configuration
+## Custom Configuration
-This extension can be configured using `extensions` field inside Telescope
+This extension can be configured using `extensions` field inside Telescope setup function.

-setup function.
+### Example custom configuration with Lazy
+In the next example, the filetypes is configure to acept other types of the files (check the Prerequisites section optionals) and change the default find command (fd) to rg -->
 ```lua

     config = function()